-Ecosystem ecology in terms of how and why aspects of the abiotic environment structure aquatic communities at local, regional and global biogeographic scales.
+Ecosystem ecology in terms of how and why aspects of the abiotic and biotic environment structure aquatic communities at local, regional and global biogeographic scales.
 Early work utilised key ecomorphological traits to uncover assembly rules in tropical and temperate reef fish communities along wave energy gradients (Bellwood et al. 2002, Fulton & Bellwood 2004, Fulton & Bellwood 2005) and community-level energetics of coral reef fish assemblages (Depczynski et al. 2007).
-More recently we have been using biotic and abiotic variables to understand and model changes in coral reef seaweed communities (Bellwood & Fulton 2008, Fulton et al. 2014, Lim et al. 2016), crayfish communities in mountain streams (Noble & Fulton 2016), kelp forests (Wernberg et al. 2016), and the role of protected areas and nursery habitats in maintaining reef fish populations and communities (e.g., Noble et al. 2013, Fulton et al. 2016, Wilson et al. in press).
+More recently we have been using biotic and abiotic variables to understand and model changes in coral reef seaweed communities (Bellwood & Fulton 2008, Fulton et al. 2019, Lim et al. 2016), crayfish communities in mountain streams (Noble & Fulton 2016), kelp forests (Wernberg et al. 2016), and the role of protected areas and nursery habitats in maintaining reef fish populations and communities (e.g., Noble et al. 2013, Fulton et al. 2016, Wilson et al. 2017).

 Swimming physiology of fishes in relation to their morphology, speed performance and energetics.
 Our work has explored the exceptional diversity of swimming modes and speeds in coral reef fishes (e.g., Fulton 2007), the swimming performance of Barramundi under thermal stress (Edmunds et al. 2010), and the exceptional energetic efficiency of coral reef wrasses (Fulton et al. 2013).